AyorindeTayo/AWS-MLOPS/README.md

-## Visualize AI/ML Model Results using Flask and AWS Elastic Beanstalk
+## Deployment of Machine Learning Model Results using Flask and AWS Elastic Beanstalk
+The repository presents the deployment of the prediction of student exam performance.

+# Steps for the implementation